drgulevich/gtexfix/README.md

 # gtexfix

-Fix for Google Tranlate to process LaTeX documents.
+Fix for Google Translate to process LaTeX documents.

 **Description**